victoralex/web-dev-circle/README.md

 # web-dev-circle
+10 participants, 10 beanbags, 3 hours, 20% theory, 80% practice, all web standards + best practices.
+Bring a laptop and Sublime Editor.
+The class is free and (sometimes) the coffee is on the house :)

-All samples from the weekly web development classes
+All files in this repo are from the weekly classes

 ## Guidelines
 - On each folder run `npm install`